yulian-titov/youtube-mass-uploader/README.md

 # YouTube Mass Uploader (YMU)
 ## Introduction
 YMU is a YouTube API V3 wrapper created in C#.
-It allows to upload video with title, description, categoty, tags and thumbnail to the YouTube chanel specified by its ID.
-It has simple LINQ like sintax based on extension methods and its aynchronous by its nature.
+It allows to upload video with title, description, category, tags and thumbnail to the YouTube channel specified by its ID.
+It has simple LINQ like syntax based on extension methods and it's asynchronous by its nature.
 You can use it to upload single or several videos at once.
 ## Limitations
-To use this library you will have to create your own Upload Application in Google Cloud.
-I created tutorial video with the description of whole process.
+To use this library, you will have to create your own Upload Application in Google Cloud.
+I created tutorial video with the description of the whole process.
 Amount of videos which you can upload (or try to upload) during day is limited, so, you must request additional quotas to unleash the full potential of YMU.
-Right now size of thumnail is also limited via YouTube to 2 MB.
+Right now, size of thumbnail is also limited via YouTube to 2 MB.
 Size of title, description and tags also has limitations.
-YMU doesnt perform checks of those limitations, so, you have to deal with them by yourself.
+YMU doesn't perform checks of those limitations, so, you have to deal with them by yourself.
 ## Console Application
-Console application is available by the followng link [YMU v1.0](https://drive.google.com/file/d/1UGohzl4tmyR1mUI8Cva-ijrBD0h7-wjA/view?usp=sharing).
+Console application is available by the following link [YMU v1.0](https://drive.google.com/file/d/1UGohzl4tmyR1mUI8Cva-ijrBD0h7-wjA/view?usp=sharing).
-If you want to use it in your project - donwload it and unpack in suitable folder.
-This application could be used to upload videos with thumbnails to different YouTube chanels.
+If you want to use it in your project - download it and unpack in a suitable folder.
+This application could be used to upload videos with thumbnails to different YouTube channels.
 It uses only one argument - path to the XML configuration.
 Here is a template XML document which you can use to create of your own:
 ```XML
 <?xml version="1.0" encoding="utf-16" ?>